tathan08/tp/docs/UserGuide.md

   *Figure 9: Success message after creating a new booking*

 <div markdown="span" class="alert alert-warning">:exclamation: **Warning:**
 Double booking is not allowed.
-If you try to book the same person at the same time, the system will show an error message.
+If you try to book the same person at the same time, you'll see: "This person already has a booking at this time.
+Please choose a different time slot."
 </div>

 ### Exiting the program : `exit`